 Hilton Grand Vacations Inc. is based in Orlando, Florida, United States, with regional offices located in Las Vegas, Nevada, Oahu, Hawaii, New York City, Marco Island, Florida and Sanibel Island, Florida.
 It was formerly a wholly owned subsidiary of Hilton Inc. until it was spun off into a publicly traded company.
 As of December 31, 2019, it has 55 properties with 8,916 rooms in 5 countries and territories, all franchised.
 Dealing in timeshares, Hilton Grand Vacations Company, LLC develops, manages, markets, and operates a system of brand-name vacation club ownership resorts.
 Resort villas are jointly owned by members who have exclusive use of the properties for limited periods of time .
 Club members can also exchange their intervals for vacations at affiliated resorts worldwide.
 Various timeshare websites report timeshare owner critiques of the HGVC property experience.

-Hilton Grand Vacations Inc. (NYSE:HGV), the industry-leading global vacation ownership company, announces the confirmed Ladies Professional Golf Association ...Wallstreet:Online, about 1 month ago
+Hilton Grand Vacations Inc. (NYSE:HGV), the industry-leading global vacation ownership company, has been recognized with three Stevie Awards in the 21st Annu...Wallstreet:Online, about 1 month ago

 Pulled from Benzinga Pro data, Hilton Grand Vacations (NYSE: HGV ) posted Q1 earnings of $73.00 million, an increase from Q4 of 6.41%.
 Sales dropped to $934....Benzinga, about 1 month ago